-treaty-based organisation with Member States.
-To a greater degree than ISO, IEC, and prominent industrial associations and consortia such as the Institute of Electrical and Electronics Engineers (IEEE), the ITU's standards are notable for being driven by corporate and national interests outside of North America and the EU.
+Although two private regulatory standard networks - the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) - are the leading bodies for standard setting in digital technologies, the ITU is the only treaty-based organisation with Member States.
+More so than ISO, IEC, and prominent industrial associations and consortia like the Institute of Electrical and Electronics Engineers (IEEE), the ITU's standards are notable for being driven by corporate and national interests outside North America and the EU.
 The standards that it produces are particularly influential in the developing world.